Angular Setup Guide

 script.type = 'text/javascript';

-script.src = `https://<company>-api.arkoselabs.com/v2/<YOUR PUBLIC KEY>/api.js`;
+script.src = `https://<company>-api.arkoselabs.com/v2/<YOUR_PUBLIC_KEY>/api.js`;

 script.setAttribute('data-callback', 'setupEnforcement');